jstetich/PortlandHarborToxics/Graphics/Final_Graphic_3.md

 ### DDT Residues

 We report only on Total DDT Residues.
-Other pesticides were observed too rarely to be worth reporting on.
+Other pesticides were observed too rarely to be worth reporting.

 #### Correcting for Half non-detect